-Restore a database from a dump
+Restore database from dump

 To migrate data from an existing PostgreSQL database to Managed Service for PostgreSQL, use

-pg-restore, you may need to expand the
+pg-restore, you might need the

 Before trying to import your data, check whether the DBMS versions of the existing database and your cluster in Yandex.Cloud match.
 If not, you won't be able to restore the created dump.
 To migrate to PostgreSQL version 11 or 12, you can use logical replication.